renuka98/context_aware_allocation/README.md

 # context aware recommendation for resource allocation

 The code base has the following
-1. Parses the MXML format to create a database in mysql
+1. Database load of event log
-2. Preprocesses the event log to create a start and end time per task
+2. Preprocesses the event log to create a start and end time per task - completion time
 3. Infers contextual data from the event logs such as experience, preference, workload
 4. Generates a rating per task completion based on completion time
 5. Generates the output required for context aware recommendation - tasks, resources, contextual attributes, rating